 • A cardiac rehab program, n0 matter what type of treatment is done, does not “cure” the disease.
 You need to change your risk factors and follow your care plan.

 Coronary artery disease is the leading cause of heart disease.
+Coronary heart disease can also cause ischaemic heart failure.
 However, the majority of coronary artery disease can be eliminated with lifestyle changes.